 Since data is being collected continuously (Environmental Monitoring's 120 automatic stations generate more than eight million data points each year) good management of the data is essential.
 Procedures are continually being reviewed and improved in conjunction with the quality system.
 Extreme events, such as floods or droughts, require that previous work (such as level/flow ratings) be reviewed for accuracy.
-The compilation and regular review of a Processing and Reporting Manual have improved consistency of data processing, analysis and management.
+The compilation and regular review of the procedure manuals have improved consistency of data processing, analysis and management.